 The jumping performance of fleas varies greatly among species.
 Each species co-evolved along with their preferred host.
 As a result, they have structural features that are adapted to their host’s environment and behaviors.

 Good Jumpers Parasitize Large Animals

-Fleas with the best jumping performance parasitize large animals that don’t have a well-defined nest.
+The best jumpers parasitize large animals without a well-defined nest.
 Since there’s no nest, the fleas live on the host’s body.
 However, in order to initially acquire a sizable, wandering host, the fleas must be able to execute large jumps.
-As a result, the resilin and the pleural arch are well-developed.
+As a result, the resilin and pleural arch must be well developed.